Timothy O'Neal (golfer)

 Timothy Andrea O'Neal (born August 3, 1972) is an American professional golfer who currently plays on PGA Tour Champions.
 His career also includes stops on PGA Tour Latinoamérica and Web.com Tour.
 He has won seven professional events on four continents: North America, Europe, Africa and South America.
-He is also known for his heartbreaking failures at PGA Tour Q School, where he missed earning a PGA Tour card by a single stroke on two occasions.
+He is also known for his close finishes at PGA Tour Q School, where he missed earning a PGA Tour card by a single stroke on two occasions.

 Amateur career

 Prior to turning professional, O'Neal had a distinguished amateur career winning 16 college tournaments during his time at Jackson State University.
 He also won the Georgia Amateur Championship in 1997.